slavenf/Programming-ARM-from-Scratch/README.md

 This is a collection of examples written by myself that show how to program ARM microcontrollers from scratch.

-The idea is to show how to do bare-metal programming in assembly language, how to write linker scripts, how to write GNU makefiles and how to switch from assembly to C programming language without using any IDE or third-party library or third-party HAL or CMSIS - everything is done from scratch.
+The examples show how to do bare-metal programming in assembly language, how to write linker scripts, how to write GNU makefiles and how to switch from assembly to C programming language without using any IDE or third-party library or third-party HAL or CMSIS - everything is done from scratch.

->
-> WARNING: Work in progress.
-New examples will be added later.
->

 ## Required Hardware